There are many different types of grout and it’s important that the right one is...

 Monday, January 13th, 2020 @ 3:36pm

-If your home isn’t new, chances are you’ll be thinking about replacing the windows in your home sometime soon–maybe as part of a bigger renovation, or because your windows may be inefficient, or maybe you just want something with a different style.
+If your home isn’t new, chances are you’ll be thinking about replacing the windows in your home sometime soon–maybe as part of a bigger renovation, or because they may be inefficient, or maybe you just want something with a different style.
+Windows also contribute to curb appeal.

 Installing a window is not a DIY job.
 No matter how good the window is that you buy—if it’s not installed properly it’s not worth much.
-It will leak air—and possibly water—and cost you money.
+It will leak air—and possibly water—and cost you money on your heating and cooling bills.
+You’ll end up with high energy costs.
 Here are five signs you need to replace your windows:

 5) WET OR WEEPING WINDOWS